Paranoidgrinch/ALIS-Control-Software/README.md

 # ALIS-Control-Software
-This repository includes all of the code used to create the executable running on the PC using pyinstaller
+This repository includes all of the code used to create the executables running on the PC using pyinstaller